bttalisman/design_customization/README.md

 Extensible UI is only provided by the ‘edit’ views for versions and templates.
 Ajax requests are made by the ‘edit’ views to the partials controller, requesting UI for the template or version as necessary.
 Extensible UI for these objects is only available after the version or template has been created and saved, due to the way attachments are created and associated.

-When a user clicks Save, pending javaScript validation a json object containing all settings, both extensible and general, is created and posted to the appropriate controller.

 ## Settings schema

 ### design_template.prompts

 JSON object describing constraints on how versions can be made, other properties of the template such as the dimensions of placed items that may affect versions.
-These settings affect the creation of a version only indirectly.
+These settings generally affect the creation of a version indirectly.

+Info for a particular tag is stored in an object, the key referencing that object is the name of the tag.
+The same is true for placed items.
+The search and replace scripts can then easily locate the relevant settings when they encounter an item or a tag.
+Colors are different, the key referring to a color's settings is constructed from the cmyk values, but this key is not used by search scripts to look up settings.
+Colors often have slight variations in values, and I didn't find lookup by name to be a practical solution.
+Instead, setting lookup is done by comparing the actual cmyk values, allowing for some floating point tolerance.
+If speed ever becomes a concern, making the hash lookup work would improve performance.

+To see the code that builds these objects, checking out design_templates_helper.set_color_prompts(), design_templates_helper.set_tag_prompts(), etc...

 ```json
   tag_settings: